 By now it’s clear that Google is becoming your new digital front door.
 But between Maps, Ads and your Google My Business listings, keeping up with the latest Google features and best practices can be overwhelming.

-It doesn’t have to be.
-On January 16 we discussed some straightforward Google strategies in our webinar entitled, “Winning on Google: How to Get the Most Traffic Through Your Digital Front Door”.
-Some of those strategies take longer to get off the ground, such as appearing in Google’s top-three results for local search.
-But we also shared a number of quick wins that can be put into action right away.
+While some strategies take longer to get off the ground, such as appearing in Google’s top-three results for local search, there are a number of quick wins that can be put into action right away.
 Here are three to consider:

 If you think you’re getting out-Googled by your competition, there’s no simpler way to make your Google listings more eye-catching than to add great visual content.

 Fact: Business listings with photos get 42% more direction requests from consumers who are ready to come and do business with you.
 But if you haven’t added any photos yourself, your listing will simply be blank or may feature only photos that have been added by customers — which can sometimes be less than flattering.
 Either way, a neglected listing paints the wrong picture for your prospective customers.

 For a professional edge, make sure the photos you add are high-quality and beautifully showcase what you do.
 For example, if your business is a restaurant, you can post professional photos of your most popular dishes.
 Or if you own an auto shop, you can post before-and-after shots of some of your best repair work.

 Also, don’t forget about video!
 Google allows you to post videos up to 30 seconds in length, which is enough time to convey a meaningful message without losing the attention of the viewer.
 Here are some video ideas you can try:

 - Give a brief tour of your facility

 - Highlight a star employee

 - Give a sneak peek into how your work gets done or product gets made